slipwolff/TU821-1-RoboSumo-Project/README.md

-# TUD-RoboSumo-Archive
+# TU821-1-RoboSumo-Project
-All files related to the TU805 RoboSumo Project will be uploaded here.
+All files related to the TU805 RoboSumo Project were be uploaded here.